unidendefi/eth3rdeye/README.md

 ### Reducing coordination
 There exists a problem where a TargetProducer can coordinate via private communication channels to Viewers what the target was, allowing the Viewer to cheat and score higher.
 In this way the integrity of the experiment falls apart from this cheating.
 Some ways to mitigate this are:

 1. Randomly choose `TargetProducer` for a given epoch `E` from a pool of participants.
-This decreases the chance of coordination on aggregate across multiple.
+This decreases the chance of coordination on aggregate across multiple rounds.
 2. Split the TargetProducer into multiple shards, so that the target words only can describe a partial part of the target: Ex.
 Shard 1: `yellow handle`, Shard 2: `cyclindrical screwdriver`.
 However this would then require multiple reveal stages, which can become cumbersome and risks a full reveal not occuring.

 There exists the possibility for a so-called "Sybil-attack", where fake participants are programmatically created (similar to bots) and increase the chances for selection as TargetProducer.
-This can be mitigated with protocols that attest to [Proof-of-humanity](https://www.proofofhumanity.id).
+This can be mitigated with protocols that attest to [Proof-of-humanity](https://www.proofofhumanity.id) and other anti-Sybil mechanisms.

 #### Single-player mode
 It's worth mentioning that coordination would only be sought out by malicious actors who are trying to game the system.
 However, there are uses of the software where this is actually not a concern, and therefore does not need to be mitigated.
 For example, a curious skeptic who is interested to see if "this is real" and decides to try out the system.
 If they create a Target and submit it to the network, the assumption of honesty is built-in because they are the TargetProducer and do not have incentives to cheat or tell anyone the target.